 Being an extensible Microsoft Azure SaaS platform, FluentPro Integration Hub supports connectors to multiple platforms.
 In this post, we’ll cover the integration scenario between Microsoft Office 365 Planner and Project Online.

 Project Online + Planner

-This integration scenario enables publishing projects from Microsoft Project Online to Microsoft Planner, so that team members could work on the assigned tasks, report their progress, and make updates.
-All the changes made to tasks (e.g., completion percentage, dates, assignments) flow back to Project Online and update related project schedules.
+This integration scenario enables publishing projects from Microsoft Project Online to Microsoft Planner, so that team members can work on the assigned tasks, report their progress, and make updates.
+All the changes to tasks (e.g., completion percentage, dates, assignments) flow back to Project Online and update related project schedules.

 During the synchronization process, Project Online and Planner fields are mapped in the following way:

-The current scenario comes in handy when the project work breakdown structure is created using Microsoft Project Online, while the team prefers Office 365 Planner, which is a simpler tool for project and task management.
-Therefore, there comes a need for a way to report task progress from Planner to Project Online, as well as make it possible for the team to create their own tasks in Planner and sync them to Project Online.
+The current scenario is handy when you’ve created the project work breakdown structure using Microsoft Project Online.
+At the same time, the team prefers Office 365 Planner, a more straightforward tool for project and task management.
+Therefore, there comes a need for a way to report task progress from Planner to Project Online and make it possible for the team to create their tasks in Planner and sync them to Project Online.

 How to start using the Integration Hub